How to spend a week in Sarajevo.

 Below: the National Museum.

 The National Museum lies along the main street, known during the Bosnian War as ‘Sniper Alley’.
 Across the street is the old Holiday Inn and the twin business towers featured prominently during the war.
-Note: worth taking is this Roses of the War Walking Tour.
-It covers the many plaques and memorials commemorating where people were bombed or shot in the city.
-It also includes the previously mentioned War Childhood Museum (which I cover below).
+Note: worth taking is this War tour.
+It covers Sniper Alley, the “Tunnel of Hope” as well as other spots in Sarajevo which had significance during the war.

 Walking back towards the Old Town, I came across several other war memorials: